-Roscioli: Best bakery in all of Rome.
+Roscioli: The best bakery in all of Rome.
 Open Monday-Saturday 7:30am-7pm, closed Sundays.
 Located at Via dei Chiavari, 34.
-Make sure to check out their pizza’s and specialty breads.
-Also, there is a deli & restaurant with menu’s in case you come hungry.
+Make sure to check out their pizza’s and specialty bread.
+Also, there is a deli & restaurant with menus in case you come hungry.

 Norcineria Viola- Best cold cuts, Adam and I love the spicy salami here in Italy.
 This shop has been around since 1890.
 In the morning, there is the famous open-air market.
 Located at Piazza Campo de ‘Fiori, 43.

-Dar Filettaro– Rome’s take on Fish & Chips except there is no chips.
+Dar Filettaro– Rome’s take on Fish & Chips except there are no chips.
 Tucked into a tiny, triangular, sloping piazza just off the southeast corner of Campo de’ Fiori along Via dei Giubbonari is a blue-on-white sign that just says “Filetti di Baccalà.”Join the line of people where you can order a filet of baccalà (salt cod) fried golden brown.
-Dar Filettaro is only open from 5pm to 10:40pm.
+Dar Filettaro is only open from 5 pm to 10:40 pm.